chgies/GFSLT-VLP/README.md

 ```

 # LICENSE
-The code is released under the MIT license.
+The original code is released under the MIT license.